 Once you’ve gotten your team on board with the improvements and changes to be made, your next step will be to prepare them to actually make these changes.

-Now, since everyone’s specific areas of focus will different from organization to organization, we won’t be discussing actual training material or courses, here.
+Now, since everyone’s specific areas of focus will differ from organization to organization, we won’t be discussing actual training material or courses, here.
 No matter your specific focus, though, your goals when training your employees are to ensure they know and understand:

 - What needs to be accomplished